jaureguio/coursesPlayground/javascript/react/kcd-react-beginners-guide.md

 ## Use a Lazy Initializer with useState

 The initial value for a piece of state it is necessary when the component declaring it is mounted for the first time.
-If a value is passed directly as the argument to `useState()` hook, it will be computed on the initial render and with each subsequent re-render of the component.
-However, after the first render of the component, this initial value is not needed, so its computation could lead to performance issues when the computational resources needed for this are important (parsing a JSON value, for example).
+If a value is passed directly as the argument to `useState()` hook, it will be computed on the when component mounts and with each subsequent re-render of the component.
+However, after mounting the component for the first time, this initial value is not needed anymore, so its computation could lead to performance issues when the computational resources needed for this are important (parsing a JSON value, for example).

-  - We can wrap the initial value passed to `useState()` hook with a callback that will get computed only when the value is needed (just when component is mounted, not re-rendered).
+  - We can wrap the initial value passed to `useState()` hook with a callback that will get invoked and return that value only when the value is needed (when component is mounted, not re-rendered).
   - It is important to note that the value computation is inteded to be synchronous!

 ## Manage the useEffect Dependency Array